 Goods are supplied largely through supermarket surplus and individual donations.
 Households access by application to become Pantry ‘Members’.
 Members can attend their neighbourhood Pantry on a weekly basis.
 Here they receive a warm welcome, good conversation, and a range of help and support.
 This includes selecting items from Pantry shelves which are restocked weekly.

 Membership enrolment is based on foodbank and residency criteria and is periodically reviewed on a one-to-one basis to avoid dependency and to support Members in addressing all that is creating hardship for them.

 How it Works

-We have a vision to roll-out our mobile Pantry to every poverty hot-spot in Bolton.
+We have a vision to roll-out a choice-based Pantry-style service to reach every poverty hot-spot in Bolton.
 Since the pandemic we are in the process of reimagining how this might be best delivered.
 We are continuing our work with social housing providers, churches, other community-based organisations and Bolton Council to ensure no household or community is without an emergency life-line to essential food provision.

 Please use our Contact Us page to start a conversation with us about this.